-We were early adopters of DNA testing / Genetic Testing in Psychiatry in the clinical setting back in 2011, and on the frontline of the successful use and application of Genetic testing, but we are very aware of how the testing is misinterpreted and misunderstood.
+We were early adopters of DNA testing / Genetic Testing in Psychiatry in the clinical setting back in 2011, and on the frontline of the successful use and application of Genetic testing, but we are also very aware of how the testing is misinterpreted and misunderstood.

 Personalizing your Treatment in Medicine